mohanakannan9/container-service/docs/command.md

         - **replacement-key** - A shorthand way to refer to this input's value elsewhere in the command.
 Default: the input's name bracketed by "#"; e.g. for an input named "foo" the default replacement-key is "#foo#".
         - **provides-value-for-command-input** - The name of a Command Input, which will receive its value from this input.
         - **provides-files-for-command-mount** - The name of a Command Mount, which will receive files from this input.
-        - **derived-from-xnat-input** - Name of an XNAT input which is a "parent" to this input.
+        - **derived-from-wrapper-input** - Name of an XNAT input which is a "parent" to this input.
         - **derived-from-xnat-object-property** - Name of an XNAT input which is a "parent" to this input.
     - **output-handlers** - A list of [XNAT output handlers](#xnat-output-handling).
 You use these to instruct the container service how and where to upload your container's outputs.
         - **name**
         - **type** - The type of object that will be created in XNAT.
 Currently only `"Resource"` is accepted.
         - **accepts-command-output** - The name of a [command output](#command-outputs) whose files will be handled.
-        - **as-a-child-of-xnat-input** - The name of an [XNAT input](#xnat-inputs)—either external or derived—that refers to an XNAT object.
+        - **as-a-child-of-wrapper-input** - The name of an [XNAT input](#xnat-inputs)—either external or derived—that refers to an XNAT object.
 The output files will be uploaded as a new child of that object.
         - **label** - The label of the new Resource that will be created from these files.